-And your child can get Medicaid for their health insurance if they are receiving SSI.
+Also, your child can get Medicaid for their health insurance if they are receiving SSI.

-In addition, there are some situations where the Social Security Administration will review your child's case and make a recommendation to continue (or stop) payments because your child no longer meets the Social Security Administration's definition of disability.
+In addition, there are some situations where the Social Security Administration will review your child's case and make a recommendation to continue or stop payments because your child no longer meets the Social Security Administration's definition of disability.
 Timelines for these reviews vary.
 Here are some review guidelines:

 As long as your child remains approved to get SSI, they will receive payments until age 18.

 At age 18, your child must re-apply for SSI.
-Your child might have to show proof (again) that they have a disability or special health care need that qualifies them for SSI.
+Your child might have to show proof again that they have a disability or special health care need that qualifies them for SSI.
 But the biggest change is with the income qualification.
-The agency will make a decision to approve (or deny) your adult child for SSI based only on their income, savings, and the value of certain things they own.
+The agency will make a decision to approve or deny your adult child for SSI based only on their income, savings, and the value of certain things they own.
 Your family's income and savings are no longer part of the decision.

 Start by reading about SSI online or visit your nearest Social Security Administration office to gather forms, ask questions, and get ready to apply.
 You can find the office using the Social Security Office Locator.